arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us.md

 include_in_index: true
 most_read: true
 ---
 Distilling the State Monad from the very ground up.
 In F#, no prior knowledge needed.
 <!--more-->
-## Table of chapters

 If you are completely new to Monads, the ticket to get you in the loop could be the gentle introduction of [Monads for the Rest of Us][monads-for-the-rest-of-us] which uses C# examples.
 This series,